GraphMix: Improved Training of GNNs for Semi-Supervised Learning: Experiments

 \subsection{Visualization of the Learned Features}

-In this section, we present the analysis of the features learned by \graphmix for Cora dataset.
-Specifically, we present the 2D visualization of the hidden states using the t-SNE \citep{tsne} in Figure \ref{fig:visualize_a}, \ref{fig:visualize_b} and \ref{fig:visualize_c} .
+In Figure \ref{fig:visualize}, we present an analysis of the features learned by \graphmix for Cora dataset using the t-SNE \citep{tsne} based 2D visualization of the hidden states.
 We observe that \graphmix learns hidden states which are better separated and condensed than GCN and GCN(self-training).
+Here, GCN(self-training) refers to training a GCN in a normal way but with additional self-prediction based targets for the unlabeled samples.
 We further evaluate the Soft-rank (refer to Appendix \ref{app:softrank}) of the class-specific hidden states to demonstrate that \graphmixgcn makes the class-specific hidden states more concentrated than GCN and GCN(self-training), as shown in Figure \ref{fig:visualize_d}.
 Refer to Appendix \ref{app:featureviz} for 2D representation of other datasets.